targomo/targomo-java/README.md

 ### 0.40.0
 * Add `minSourcesRatio` and `minSourcesCount` support for stats gravitation criteria
+* Add a `routeTypes` filter to the transit stops criterion

 ### 0.39.0
 * Remove `useH3Reachability` parameter from `StatisticTravelOptions`